Transition to Reception

 Starting school is a big step for a child and their family, but there is lots that Early Years settings and schools can do to work together and with families to support the process.

-The Positive Transitions guidance provides clarity regarding responsibilities, processes, and strategies that support transition to enable a coherent and consistent approach for children and families and particularly those with SEND.
+Bristol’s Positive Transitions guidance has been recently updated to provide clarity regarding responsibilities, processes, and strategies that support transition, enabling a coherent and consistent approach for children and families, and particularly those with SEND.

 Positive Transitions in the Early Years